RideWise

 • Total: approximately $690–$810

 At this range, costs are nearly equal.
-But if those day trips go to areas with poor rideshare availability — rural beaches, state parks, small towns — wait times can be 20–45 minutes.
-A rental car wins here on convenience.
+But if those day trips go to areas with poor rideshare availability — rural beaches, state parks, small towns — wait times can be 20–45 minutes and surge pricing may spike in areas with few drivers.
+A rental car wins here on convenience and predictability.

 Scenario 3: Family Vacation with Kids